ConsenSysMesh/live-libs/README.md

 __Warning:__ There is no way to remove your library.
 Once it's live, it's live forever.

 __Warning:__ This software is under active development and the live-libs registries (morden and live) will be replaced without warning.
 (Other than this warning.)

+## Setting up your testrpc environment

+Running your tests against [testrpc](https://github.com/ethereumjs/testrpc) is a standard way to speed up your development process.
+In order to execute the live-libs libraries on your testrpc node, you'll need to deploy the live-libs contract(s) and import the live-libs data.
+This will require a two-step process:

+1. Download the live-libs data from morden (you will need to run a node that connects to that network).
+2. Deploy the live-libs contract(s) and data to testrpc.

+From the command line:

+    $ # running a morden node
+    $ live-libs download
+    $ # switch to testrpc
+    $ live-libs deploy

+__Note__: If you restart your testrpc server, you'll need to re-deploy live-libs, but you won't need to re-download the data.

 ## Where is this headed?